runlevel5/gpu-screen-recorder-gtk/README.md

 Does not work when using gtk client side decorations (such as on Pop OS).
 Either disable those (if possible), install gtk-nocsd or record the whole monitor/screen if you have NvFBC.\
 NvFBC doesn't work with PRIME, so if you are using PRIME then you can't record the monitor/screen, you have to record a single window.\

+All recording modes record in hevc (h265) in a mp4 format, except live streaming that records in h264 in a flv format.

 ## Installation
 This program depends on [gpu-screen-recorder](https://git.dec05eba.com/gpu-screen-recorder/) which needs to be installed first.\
 Run `./build.sh` or if you are running Arch Linux, then you can find gpu screen recorder gtk on aur under the name gpu-screen-recorder-gtk-git (`yay -S gpu-screen-recorder-gtk-git`).\